Fact 1: A.M. Best Rating: “A” (Excellent) with a Stable Outlook, for six consecutive years

 Fact 3: Dividend (MHP) and profit sharing (MLA): Returned record-setting payout of $14.9 million.

-Fact 4: Rates: Decreased or maintained for the tenth consecutive year
+Fact 4: Rates: Decreased or maintained for the twelfth consecutive year

 Fact 5: Dividend Ratio: Among the Highest in the industry

 MHP and MLA are two of the strongest insurers of hospitals and healthcare providers in the USA based on financial capital backing their operations and historical loss and expense ratios.
 MHP’s Best Capital Adequacy Ratio (BCAR) is unsurpassed in the medical professional liability insurance sector.
 Likewise, MLA is ranked at the top of insurers who specialize in protecting physicians.
 If your insurer is not rated by A.M.
 Best, it may be that they do not want to publicize their weakness.
 But please don’t take our word for it – ask your agent or broker to explain BCAR and then compare your current insurer’s BCAR to that of MHP or MLA.